Details of the program and the number of awards for 2022 are subject to funding availability.

-This program supports eight weeks of full-time research, scholarly, and creative activities.
-Each fellowship provides a student stipend of $2,750, a faculty stipend of $1,000, and up to $500 for travel, supplies, and/or equipment to support the project.
-Twenty or more fellowships are awarded each year.
+This program supports up to 8 weeks of full-time, faculty-mentored summer research, scholarly, and creative projects conducted by undergraduate students.
+Each fellowship provides a $3000 student stipend and $500 for supplies and/or equipment to support the project.
+Faculty mentors to each receive a $1000 honorarium.

 Program open to Buffalo State undergraduates only.